jatinchowdhury18/ChowDSP-VCV/README.md

 ## CHOW RNN
 <img src="./doc/ChowRNN_cap.PNG" alt="Pic" height="300">

 A [Recurrent Neural Network](https://en.wikipedia.org/wiki/Recurrent_neural_network) with 4 inputs and 1 output.
 The network architecture is as follows: the input channels are fed through a fully-connected layer containing 4 "neurons", followed by a recurrent layer consisting of 4 [Gated Recurrent Units](https://en.wikipedia.org/wiki/Gated_recurrent_unit).
 The output of the recurrent layer is then fed through another fully-connected layer, this time containing only a single neuron, that essentially performs a weighted sum on the 4 inputs.
-To change the weights of the RNN, use the randomise button.
+To change the weights of the RNN, use the **randomise** button.

 ## CHOW Modal
 <img src="./doc/ChowModal_cap.PNG" alt="Pic" height="300">

 A modal filter implemented using the [Max Mathews phasor filter](https://ccrma.stanford.edu/~jos/smac03maxjos/).
+Includes controls for the mode's
-These filters can be combined to do things like synthesizing [carillon bells](https://www.dafx.de/paper-archive/2019/DAFx2019_paper_34.pdf), or [waterbottles](https://github.com/jatinchowdhury18/modal-waterbottles).
+**Frequency**, **Decay Time**, **Amplitude**,, and **Phase**.
+These filters can be combined to synthesize things like [carillon bells](https://www.dafx.de/paper-archive/2019/DAFx2019_paper_34.pdf), or [waterbottles](https://github.com/jatinchowdhury18/modal-waterbottles).
 For an example see the [demo patch](./examples/modal.vcv).

 ## License